EWaterman/EWaterman.github.io/_posts/Ch8/0008-03-01-self-publishing-platforms.md

 <hr><br>
 I don't make any webcomics myself so I can't speak to any webcomic platform specifically, but I've heard good things about each of them.

-As always, make sure to look into each sites requirements!
+As always, make sure to look into each site's requirements!

 ### [Webtoons](http://www.webtoons.com)